-Finance
+Head of Finance

-- 11.23 The Head of Finance is responsible for : - a) Carrying out the powers and duties contained in the Authority's Financial Regulations; - b) Providing high quality, professional support services; - c) Jointly with the Treasurer ensuring effective control of budgets; - d) Jointly with the Treasurer negotiating and manage treasury management activities; - e) Jointly with the Chief Fire Officer and Chief Executive, Head of Finance and Director of Governance and Constitution to prepare an annual revenue budget and capital programme for consideration and approval by the Fire Authority; - f) Acts as Deputy S151 Officer.
+- 11.23 The Head of Finance is responsible for: - a) Carrying out the powers and duties contained in the Authority's Financial Regulations; - b) Providing high quality, professional support services; - c) Providing timely and accurate financial monitoring information and reporting financial performance to Members; - d) Jointly with the Treasurer ensuring effective control of budgets; - e) Jointly with the Treasurer negotiating and manage treasury management activities; - f) Jointly with the Treasurer prepare an annual revenue budget and capital programme for consideration and approval by the Fire Authority, calculating the draft Council Tax precept, monitoring and reviewing the Authority's Reserves Policy and maintaining a scheme of Financial Delegation; - g) The preparation of the draft Annual Statement of Accounts and draft Annual Governance Statement. - h) Acts as Deputy S151 Officer.